 Types of Condos

-All properties within a condo development are bound by the rules of the HOA, so it’s similar to a traditional neighborhood with fixed rules and less upkeep.
+All properties within a condo development are bound by the rules of the CA or HOA, so it’s similar to a traditional neighborhood with fixed rules and less upkeep.

 These are high-rise apartments consisting of individual condo units.
 The maintenance of the structure, shared utilities, and common areas are the responsibility of the property management company.